 For the class sessions at the Law Center, students can wear whatever they normally wear to their other classes.
 For appearances before the Parole Committee, students are required to wear a suit or dress clothes suitable for a courtroom.
-For client visits, students should dress business casual, but a suit is not required.
+For client visits, students do not need to wear a suit, but should dress professionally.

 Will I be required to provide my own transportation to meet clients at the prisons?